 The controversy over the Stop Online Piracy Act (Sopa) going through the House of Representatives and its Senate equivalent, the Protect Intellectual Property Act (Pipa), has intensified.
 Websites including Reddit and possibly Wikipedia are planning to "go dark" on Wednesday in protest at the proposals, which they say will lead to government censorship of the internet and be disastrous for innovation.

-Video game industry still supports anti-piracy bill By Stephen C.
+Video game industry still supports anti-piracy bill.
+By Stephen C.

 Held by many to be the worst thing to ever happen to the Internet if it passes, SOPA would makes it really easy for copyright holders to force sites offline that they think are offending, among other things.
 While the judiciary vote has been delayed until next year, the list revealing the companies who support the act was released yesterday, and many startups, such as Reddit, have begun to drill down into boycotts of individual companies like domain provider GoDaddy.

-29 Tech Companies Back SOPA Update: The Business Software Alliance has ‘reconsidered’ its backing of SOPA in its current form and now says that it “needs work”.
+GoDaddy no longer supports SOPA.
+3M takes SOPA REALLY seriously.
+All the Companies Supporting SOPA, the Awful Internet Censorship Law and How to Contact Them.
+29 Tech Companies Back SOPA.
+Update: The Business Software Alliance has ‘reconsidered’ its backing of SOPA in its current form and now says that it “needs work”.